deavmi/homepage/content/work/_index.md

     * Prepaid electricity vending systems
     * I am the lead architect of the Hydra HES (head-end system)
         * I designed the system from scratch
-        * Implemented the task scheduler with queue policiy support, the Hardware Abstraction Layer (HAL) and more
+        * Implemented the task scheduler with queue policy support, the Hardware Abstraction Layer (HAL) for drivers and more
-    * I wrote a DLT645 driver from scratch for Hydra
+    * I wrote the DLT645 driver from scratch for Hydra
+        * This included the bus management code to manage access to the single DTU that multiple meters would connect to

 ## Certifications